IdentityPython/pyFF/docs/install.rst

  # mkdir pyff-config
  # cd pyff-config

-pyFF requires the following files which you should copy into the pyff-config directory
+pyFF should be run in the same directory that contains the pipeline in the *yaml*, *mdx* or *fd* format.Depending on the nature of the pipeline the additional files can be added.

-- A pipeline file in the *yaml* format
+- A list of metadata URLs in the *xrd* format.
-- Generate a signing key pair from the *genkey* script in the scripts directory
+- A *key*  and *crt* signing key pair which can be generated from *genkey.sh* in the scripts directory.

 Upgrading
 ---------